How to Play Drums With Brushes – What Most Drummers Miss

-One day my high school band teacher Kent Rausch busted into a groovin’ samba beat drumming with brushes.
+One day my high school band teacher Kent Rausch busted into a groovin’ Samba beat drumming with brushes.
 That moment changed my life.

 Up until that point, I was mostly a sticks drummer.
 The year before, I had the opportunity to study a bit with the great Jeff Hamilton at a Jazz camp and got some brushing basics under my belt.